ikwyl6/pastebin-script/README.md

 Download the script from this repository, made it executable (`chmod x+r pastebin`) and run:
 `pastebin -h` for usage

-A config file 'pastebin.conf' is used for some variables.
+A config file `pastebin.conf` is used for some variables.
 These are mostly for pastebin.com but any variables can be added that you want to use.
-The script looks for this file in $HOME/.pastebin.conf:
+The script looks for this file in `$HOME/.pastebin.conf`:

 * `name`: username used for some websites that will post the user of the pastebin
 * `ca_api_key`: Used for pastebin.ca if you want to use your own api key